 Alerts

 Alerts are notifications that you can set up to inform you about an event.
-They can be created via the Create Notification selection on the Notifications page under Alerts or can be defined in the new event definition workflow.
+They can be created via the Create Notification selection on the Notifications page under Alerts or can be defined in the event definition workflow.

 In this section, we explain how to create an alert and how to configure supported alert types.